opnfv/dovetail/docs/testing/user/ovpaddendum/exemption-strict-API-validation.rst

 The details of the exemption process for disabling strict validation of API responses is as follows:

 #.
-The Dovetail tool provides a new command line option "--non-strict-api" for
+The Dovetail tool provides a new command line option "--no-api-validation" for
    disabling strict API validation.
 This option needs to be explicitly given on the command line to disable strict API validation.
 If this command line option is omitted, the default behavior (i.e., strict API validation) is